 UW-Green Bay Freshwater Educator Network

-UW-Green Bay coordinates a network of educators to facilitate programming within communities in the 16 county UW-Green Bay footprint and connect water-related work in high schools to UW-Green Bay/UW System campuses.
+UW-Green Bay coordinates a network of educators to facilitate programming within communities in the 16 county UW-Green Bay footprint and connect water-related work in high schools to UW-Green Bay and other Universities of Wisconsin campuses.
 Field experiences and workshops provide students and/or teachers with hands-on water science activities.
 Learn more.

 UW Oshkosh Hands-on Programs for Educators